pascalguttmann/obat/docs/design/pss/relay/relay.md

 current of $I_f \approx 500 \mu A$ is set by the series resistance in order to not exceed the pins output current specification.

+#### Protection Circuit

+For protection from electrostatic discharge (ESD) at the connectors transient voltage suppressor diodes are used to limit the voltage in case of an ESD event.

+Fuses are used to limit the maximum current and break the circuit in case of prolonged over current faults.

 ### Component Selection

 #### Relay